Renew, Reuse & Recycle

 Before you can reuse your candle pot, you must ensure the leftover wax is removed safely and carefully.
 Follow these simple steps:

-- Fill a bowl or your sink with boiling water and gently sit the candle container it for 10-20 minutes (the heat from the boiling water will transfer through the sides of the container, melting the wax left)
+- Fill your container with boiling water and gently leave it sit for 10-20 minutes (the heat from the boiling water will melt the wax)

-- The jar can then be washed using warm water and soap to finish.
+- The inside of the pot can then be washed using warm water and soap to finish.

 Another popular candle wax removal method is freezing which shrinks the wax.
 Simply place your candle pot in the freezer overnight.
 In the morning, take the container out of the freezer and turn upside down—the lump of wax should pop right out.
 If it doesn’t, use a spoon to press down on a corner of the wax to easily lift and remove.